catseye/yoob.js/README.markdown

     This object is a replacement for the deprecated `*AnimationFrame` functions which appeared in an earlier version.

+*   `yoob.Varier`, in `yoob/varier.js`

+    A small wrapper on top of `yoob.Animation` which varies a variable from one value to another, automatically stopping the animation when the final value has been reached.

 Plus some functions which aren't classes:

 *   `yoob.showSplashScreen`, in `yoob/splash-screen.js`